XML | SQL Server Interview Questions

 Used when bulk-copying data into a table and the TABLOCK hint is specified.

-1. What is a dead lock?
-Give a practical sample?
-How you can minimize the deadlock situation?
-What is a deadlock and what is a live lock?
-How will you go about resolving deadlocks?Deadlock is a situation when two processes, each having a lock on one piece of data, attempt to acquire a lock on the other's piece.
-Each process would wait indefinitely for the other to release the lock, unless one of the user processes is terminated.
-SQL Server detects deadlocks and terminates one user's process.
+will you go about resolving deadlocks?Deadlock is a situation when two processes, each having a lock on one piece of data, attempt to acquire a lock on the other's piece.

 A livelock is one, where a request for an exclusive lock is repeatedly denied because a series of overlapping shared locks keeps interfering.
 SQL Server detects the situation after four denials and refuses further shared locks.
-(A livelock also occurs when read transactions monopolize a table or page, forcing a write transaction to wait indefinitely.)
+(A livelock also occurs when read transactions monopolize a table or page, forcing a write transaction to wait indefinitely.) - What is isolation level?An

-• Read uncommitted (the lowest level where transactions are isolated only enough to ensure that physically corrupt data is not read).
+SQL-92 defines the following isolation levels, all of which are supported by SQL Server: - Read uncommitted (the lowest level where transactions are isolated only enough to ensure that physically corrupt data is not read).

-• Read committed (SQL Server default level).
+- Read committed (SQL Server default level).

-• Repeatable read.
+- Repeatable read.

-• Serializable (the highest level, where transactions are completely isolated from one another).
+- Serializable (the highest level, where transactions are completely isolated from one another).

 Isolation level